RenCyberSec/RenCyberSec.github.io/_posts/2025-09-15-XXS (Cross site scripting).md

      document.write('</select>');
      ```

   2. After discovering that the function takes user input in the `storeId` parameter, I add the `storeId` parameter after the original `productId` parameter with a `&`.
-I then send a test input (test) to see the application's response.
+I then send a test input (e.g., test) to see the application's response.
 As expected, I am able to add a new selected `<option>`.
      ~~~
      URL: https[://]web-security-academy[.]net/product?productId=2&storeId=test
      Result: